-As your repository of data sources, widgets and apps created in Nitro App Builder grows, you're likely to encounter situations where you need to move NAB objects from one instance to another, or even deploy entire NAB apps to another IBM i system altogether.
+As your repository of data sources, widgets and apps created in Nitro App Builder grows, you're likely to encounter situations where you need to move NAB objects from one instance to another, or even deploy entire NAB apps to another IBM i system or partition altogether.
 Likewise, you may occasionally have a need to retrieve a prior version of a data source/widget/app in order to "undo" some recent changes.

 All of these tasks can be achieved with NAB's built-in import/export functionality, as well as through batch calls or scripts, which can be added to your internal change management processes to promote NAB elements from development to production instances in conjunction with back-end RPG programs.

 In this tip we'll explore how to use these various import/export features, and formally review new import/export functionality that was introduced with Valence 6.1 earlier this year.